Triple-A National Championship Game: Triple-A National Championship Game (2009–present)

 The start of the 2020 season was postponed due to the COVID-19 pandemic before ultimately being cancelled on June 30.
 This resulted in the cancellation of the 2020 game, which had been slated for Las Vegas Ballpark in Summerlin, Nevada, home of the PCL's Las Vegas Aviators.
 In conjunction with Major League Baseball's restructuring of Minor League Baseball in 2021, the IL and PCL disbanded, and Triple-A teams were reorganized into the Triple-A East and Triple-A West.
 Opening Day for the 2021 season was postponed for nearly a month to temporarily eliminate commercial air travel and give players the opportunity to be vaccinated against COVID-19 before the season started.
 The schedule did not include a postseason for league championship playoffs or the Triple-A National Championship Game.
 Instead, 10 games that had been postponed from the start of the season were reinserted into the schedule as a postseason tournament called the Triple-A Final Stretch, in which all 30 Triple-A clubs competed for the highest winning percentage.

 In 2022, the Triple-A East and West were renamed the International League and Pacific Coast League, respectively, and they carried on the history of those leagues prior to reorganization.
 The 2022 game was the culmination of a three-day event called the Triple-A Triple Championship Weekend, in which league champions of the IL and PCL were determined on the first two days, and the Triple-A National Champion was crowned on the last.
 On September 30, the two division winners from the PCL competed for their league championship.
 The two IL division winners did the same on October 1.
 The league champions determined on those days competed for the Triple-A National Championship on October 2.
 The event was held at Summerlin's Las Vegas Ballpark.

-Plans for a 2023 game have not been announced.
+Since 2023, each Triple-A league operates under a split season format with the winners of each half meeting in best-of-three series to determine their league champions.
+The winners then meet in Las Vegas to determine a Triple-A champion.